altleo/ExData_Plotting1/README.md

 ## Background

-This repository contains the 4 R scripts submitted in fulfilment of Assignment 1 of the COURSERA Exploratory Data Analysis Course.
+This repository contains the 4 R scripts submitted in fulfillment of Assignment 1 of the COURSERA Exploratory Data Analysis Course.

 The assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-The data set used for the assignemnt concerns the "Individual household electric power consumption Data Set" which is available on the course web site:
+The data set used for the assignment concerns the "Individual household electric power consumption Data Set" which is available on the course web site in zip format:

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]